Angie55/IFD_Milestone_Project_Two_Dashboard/README.md

 - Small screen- Each chart has a full row so the content can been seen clearly.

-- Content displayed on one page so the user can compare data, the content is spread enough to have a clear display of each chart.
+- Content is displayed on one page so the user can compare data, the content is spread enough to have a clear display of each chart.

 **Wireframes**